 So, what kind of advice do these talented group of winners have for those looking to submit in the future?
 When we pried a bit, there was a common theme.
 Find a way in.

 “Be very persistent and begin to engage with researchers at Adobe.
 They can give you valuable feedback into the business and the real problems industry is facing.
 I had the opportunity to go the Data Science Symposium and that was a great way to connect and network with the employees,” said Professor McFowland.

-“Winning the award feels like coming back home!” said Professor Sun when asked how it felt to go from intern to Research Award Winner.
-“This award gives me a very good opportunity to work with Adobe again after 5 years, and I have a lot of thoughts and ideas that I can’t wait to discuss with different teams at Adobe,” he said.
+“Winning the award feels like coming back home,” said Professor Sun when asked how it felt to go from intern to Research Award Winner.
+“This award gives me a very good opportunity to work with Adobe again after five years, and I have a lot of thoughts and ideas that I can’t wait to discuss with different teams at Adobe,” he said.

 “I still can’t believe it.
 It feels phenomenal.
 It’s hard to believe because when you’re an intern or at the Data Science Symposium, you’re in awe of the faculties that have won the award,” said Professor Kar.
 “As for my piece of advice.
 Adobe values original proposals.
 If you have a good idea, reach out to a researcher at Adobe and see what they think.”

-“I already have regular meetings planned with an Adobe researcher who’s going to help develop my work,” said Georgia Perakis, Professor at the MIT Sloan School of Management.
+“I already have regular meetings planned with an Adobe researcher who’s going to help develop my work,” said Georgia Perakis, professor at the MIT Sloan School of Management.
 “And I would like to have some of my PhD students have the opportunity to intern at Adobe.
 This partnership is great and continuing it will likely lead to new and interesting questions, and hopefully solutions!” she added.
-Professor Perakis and her PhD student, Lennart Baardman, developed a proposal that would help advertisers manage their portfolio through uncertainty.
+Professor Perakis and her doctorate student Lennart Baardman developed a proposal that would help advertisers manage their portfolio through uncertainty.